Homeless Family Services / McKinney-Vento Act

 These rights are established under the McKinney-Vento Homeless Assistance Act.
 This act is the primary piece of federal legislation dealing with the education of children and youth experiencing homelessness in U.S. public schools.
-It was reauthorized as Title X, Part C, of the No Child Left Behind Act in January 2002.
+It was reauthorized in 2015 by the Every Student Succeeds Act (ESSA).
 To qualify for these rights, children and youth must be considered homeless according to the McKinney-Vento definition of homeless.

 Total number of homeless children and youth enrolled in UCPS: